Gandalf789/pathfinder-robot/README.md

   ## 4. Before running the simulation
-  be sure to give running permission to the executable of the code.
+  In some cases it may be neccesary to give running permission to the executable of the code manually.

-  To do this simply
+  If you run the simulation and the Webots console prompts you to do this:
   - open up a console
   - type `$cd /location_of_the_extracted_folder/controllers/Comenzi`
   - then to give executing permission type `chmod u+x Comenzi`